-A.1 Values for Alpha and VAX Computers
+A.1 Values

-Some system parameters for Alpha computers are in units of pagelets, whereas others are in pages.
+Some system parameters are in units of pagelets, whereas others are in pages.
 AUTOGEN determines the hardware page size and records it in the PARAMS.DAT file.

 Caution: When reviewing AUTOGEN recommended values or when setting system parameters with SYSGEN, note carefully which units are required for each parameter.